leamas/lpf/README.md

 At the command line, 'lpf notify' writes a message if there are lpf packages which need to be built.
 It's intended to be included e. g., in .bashlogin.
-Notifications can be hidden, basically blocking this message until the package enters a new state.
+Notifications can be hidden, basically blocking this message until the package enters a new state using lpf hide.

 In the GUI, the basic tool is the lpf-notify user daemon.
 This is installed by the lpf-gui when selecting "Enable notifications" in the Notifications menu.
 The daemon listens for package state changes and pops up a message using the 'lpf notify-watch' command.

-There is a locking system for the GUI notifications to avoid multiple messages
-e. g., when actually updating the lpf package.
+There are locks for the GUI notifications to avoid multiple messages e. g., when actually updating the lpf package.

 ## Security, users and such

 Target packages are built by a dedicated user pkg-build who owns all files related to lpf.
-Users need to access some files e. g., to change state.
-This is done using group permissions.
-See the manpage (PRIVILEGED COMMANDS) for more.
+Users need to te able to run as pkg-build and also as root to install target packages.
+See the lpf manpage (PRIVILEGED COMMANDS) for more.

 ## Tests

 The test directory contains some unit tests.
 To work, the package to test must be installed.
 BEWARE: tests remove all lpf packages on your machine!
 See TESTING for more.